-Nash Raquel says he keeps trying to bully her.
+Nash Raquel said he keeps trying to bully her.

 “Had to finally call 911 because he was banging on my windows,” she said.
 “I thought he was going to break the windows.
 I was very afraid.”

-Hackney filed a lien against Nash's property for payment on a job Nash says he wasn't ever authorized to do.
+Hackney filed a lien against Nash's property for payment on a job Nash said he wasn't ever authorized to do.

-She says all she wanted from him was an estimate and when she yelled at him to stop doing the work, he ignored her.
+She said all she wanted from him was an estimate and, when she yelled at him to stop doing the work, he ignored her.

 “I'm going to call the police and have you removed off my property,” she said.
 “He can hear me just fine.
 He's ignoring me.”